Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The statutory technical review timeline of a marketing authorisation application for a pharmaceutical product ranges from 150 working days (for new drug applications) to 160 working days (for generic drug applications).

 Key stages governing the marketing authorisation application process include a formality review, sample testing, technical review and administrative review.
 Applicants for the domestic drug licence are subject to an additional on-site inspection of the manufacturing site.
-For sample testing, the applicant must pay a testing fee to the relevant drug control institute; for technical review and on-site inspection, the official registration fee submitted to the provincial food and drug administration (FDA) or the China Food and Drug Administration (CFDA) will cover such activities.
+For sample testing, the applicant must pay a testing fee to the relevant drug control institute; for technical review and on-site inspection, the official registration fee submitted to the China National Drug Administration (CNDA, formerly the China Food and Drug Administration) will cover such activities.

 What criteria are considered in granting marketing authorisation?